cucumber/docs/content/wiki/autotest-integration.md

 end
 ```

-If you find that autotest runs your features continuously, your features may be changing a file which autotest is monitoring as they run.
-Use a setting like this to ignore such files.
-You'll likely need to set autotest to ignore "rerun.txt" as well.
+If you find that autotest runs your features continuously, your features may be
+changing a file which autotest is monitoring as they run.
+Use a setting like

-For more information on configuring autotest, see the [ZenTest Documentation](http://zentest.rubyforge.org/ZenTest/).
+this to ignore such files.
+You'll likely need to set autotest to ignore
+"rerun.txt" as well.

 ### Why is it disabled by default?

-Autotest is geared toward the Red~~Green~~>Refactor cycle on an object level (unit tests).
-These object level specs/tests are generally highly focused and isolated per object so breaks can be detected on a very detailed level.
-The suites are meant to run extremely fast to give the developer quick feedback.
+Autotest is geared toward the Red~~Green~~>Refactor cycle on an object level
+(unit tests).
+These object level specs/tests are generally highly focused and
+isolated per object so breaks can be detected on a very detailed level.
+The
+suites are meant to run extremely fast to give the developer quick feedback.
 Cucumber on the other hand provides end-to-end application level testing.
+By
-By executing the entire stack features can help find integration failures between objects and provide large coverage to prevent regressions.
-A side effect of this is that features are generally much slower than object level specs.
-Due to their relative slowness and non-focused nature they may not be realistic to run along side the object-level suite.
-Of course every project is different and every developer has different workflow preferences.
+executing the entire stack features can help find integration failures between
+objects and provide large coverage to prevent regressions.
+A side effect of this
+is that features are generally much slower than object level specs.
+Due to their
+relative slowness and non-focused nature they may not be realistic to run along
+side the object-level suite.
+Of course every project is different and every
+developer has different workflow preferences.

 ### Troubleshooting

 #### Missing autotest-rails gem

 Some people have reported problems running autotest.
-One known issue is an error similar to this:
+One known issue is an error
+similar to this:

 ```
 $ AUTOFEATURE=true autotest